msveshnikov/jira-clone-autocode/README.md

 -   reorder other tasks from the same sprint/backlog (so if I set order=2 previous order==2 should be 3 and so on)
--   add user add/delete to projects (by owner), get list of all users from server